oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_object_storage_object_actions_module.rst

 ..
 Description

 - Perform actions on an Object resource in Oracle Cloud Infrastructure
 - For *action=copy*, creates a request to copy an object within a region or to another region.
+See `Object Names <https://docs.cloud.oracle.com/Content/Object/Tasks/managingobjects.htm#namerequirements>`_ for object naming requirements.
 - For *action=reencrypt*, re-encrypts the data encryption keys that encrypt the object and its chunks.
 By default, when you create a bucket, the Object Storage service manages the master encryption key used to encrypt each object's data encryption keys.
 The encryption mechanism that you specify for the bucket applies to the objects it contains.
 You can alternatively employ one of these encryption strategies for an object: - You can assign a key that you created and control through the Oracle Cloud Infrastructure Vault service. - You can encrypt an object using your own encryption key.
 The key you supply is known as a customer-provided encryption key (SSE-C).
 - For *action=rename*, rename an object in the given Object Storage namespace.
 See `Object Names <https://docs.cloud.oracle.com/Content/Object/Tasks/managingobjects.htm#namerequirements>`_ for object naming requirements.
 - For *action=restore*, restores one or more objects specified by the objectName parameter.
 By default objects will be restored for 24 hours.
 Duration can be configured using the hours parameter.